hallmx/fa_convnav/README.md

 > CNN viewer and element selector.

 fa_ConvNav works with the fastai deep learning library.
-It allows users to create a dataframe representation of a model to explore its structure and layer composition then select layers or groups of layers in divisions, modules or blocks for display and/or using as elements for further model investigation using hooks and callbacks.
+It allows users to create a dataframe representation of a model to explore model structure and composition then select layers or groups of layers in divisions, modules or blocks for display and/or using as elements for further model investigation using hooks and callbacks.

-fa_ConvNav supports all the models used for transfer learning in fastai:
+fa_ConvNav supports all the models used for transfer learning imported with the fastai library:

 *  `VGG`
 * `alexnet`